turris-cz/mox-boot-builder/README.md

 Secure firmware compilation can be configured by these variables:

+- `WITHOUT_OTP_WRITE=1` will compile secure firmware without mailbox OTP write commands.
+This is useful for hardening trusted images on secured devices.
+  Note that secure firmware always rejects mailbox OTP write commands if BootROM is already in secure state.
+- `WITHOUT_OTP_READ=1` will compile secure firmware without mailbox OTP read commands.
+These command are by default enabled.
+If secure processor is in secure state, reading OTP rows containing private keys is disallowed.
 - `LTO=1` will compile secure firmware with link time optimizations enabled.
 This will lead to smaller binary.
 This is now default.
 Use `LTO=0` to disable
 - `DEBUG_UART=1` or `DEBUG_UART=2` will start a debug console on UART1/UART2.